chrisHalogen/HID-Tutorials/json-renderer/README.md

-# Best way to render markdown in react
+# Best way to render json in react

 Create a folder in your `src` or `components` folder named `printJson` and create 2 files
 - `printJson.jsx` - This file does the rendering